 Foods to Include in Diet

-, and runny nose.
-The spices that can be used to keep the body warm are cinnamon, turmeric
+Spices like honey, cinnamon, cardamom, black pepper and ginger can be used for destroying mucus, sore throat, and runny nose.
+The spices that can be used to keep the body warm are cinnamon, turmeric, cloves and black pepper.

 Foods to Avoid

 There are certain foods, which should not be consumed during the early winters like one should avoid dry, cold, light food in excess.
 Foodstuffs with pungent, bitter, and astringent tastes should be avoided in excess.
 One should not eat leftovers, raw foods, processed and canned foods.
 Daytime sleep is recommended in all season except during the summers especially after meals.